 What is the white stuff in tooth extraction?

-The white material that tears from the area around the extraction area is called granulation tissue.
+The white material that tears from the area around the extraction site is called granulation tissue.
 Just like healing from any scrapes or cuts on any other parts of the body, granulation tissue is a mixture of collagen, white blood cells, and red blood cells that are created after a blood clot is formed.

 How long does pain last after tooth extraction?